 There will be guided tours at 11.00, 12.00, 14.00 and 15.00 and the tour takes about 1 hour.

 If you are bringing a group of 10 or more on a normal opening day please send us an email with the time.
 We can then give you priority and avoid congestion.

-The museum is a registered charity (No. 297557) and receives no funding other than from visitors.
+The museum receives no funding other than from visitors.
 Help preserve this amazing piece of our Victorian past for future generations.

 If you are looking to partner with us and would like to find out more about getting involved in adding your support, please contact: email@example.com"

 "For the Victorians, building bridges with new materials was the nanotechnology of its day but on a truly massive scale.
 Kirkaldy was at the heart of this revolution and the survival of his testing machine is a vital reminder to us today of the search for truth, even when it isn’t always popular.
 Everyone with even the remotest interest in how bridges stand should come to Southwark and see for themselves!"

 "Experiencing Kirkaldy’s machine testing materials to destruction gives us direct, exciting contact with the pioneering ideas of this exceptional engineer.
 But it also offers new ways to explore ideas around art, science and innovation.
 Ensuring this museum has a sustainable future is essential if we are to inspire people from every background and discipline to continue asking these questions."

 King’s College London